Online activity prediction via generalized Indian buffet process models: Introduction

 \section{Introduction}

 In the era of data-driven decision making, online A/B testing has emerged as a fundamental tool for evaluating the effectiveness of new interventions on key performance indicators in the technology industry \citep{kohavi2013online,gupta2019top}.
 By randomly assigning users to different versions of a product or service via an A/B test, experimenters can measure the causal impact of their interventions and make informed decisions about product development and user experience.
+In this paper, however, we do not focus on causal-effect estimation itself; rather, we address the upstream design problem of forecasting participation and activity to plan experiment duration.
 The success of an online A/B test relies heavily on user engagement, which reflects the users' interest in and interaction with the product.
-Accurate prediction of user engagement, including the number of new users and their re-trigger rates, is crucial for planning and running efficient experiments.
+Accurate prediction of user engagement, including the number of new users and their re-trigger counts, is crucial for planning and running efficient experiments.

 Experimenters face a challenging trade-off when designing online A/B tests.
 On one hand, running shorter experiments can reduce costs and minimize the exposure of users to potentially suboptimal experiences.
 On the other hand, longer experiments can provide more representative data and improve the reliability of the results.
 Accurate predictions of user engagement can help experimenters navigate this trade-off and make informed decisions about the optimal experimental duration.
-By accurately forecasting the number of new users and their re-trigger rates, experimenters can ensure that they collect sufficient data to detect meaningful treatment effects while minimizing costs and risks associated with prolonged experimentation.
+By accurately forecasting the number of new users and their re-trigger counts, experimenters can ensure that they collect sufficient data to detect meaningful treatment effects while minimizing costs associated with prolonged experimentation.